 Once we were about halfway through, Bill and I planned and scheduled the first cycle of workshops together, for which we successfully acted as partners in service with a huge vision.
 We wanted to affect change within our fellowship from the inside, rather than via the service structure.
 We wanted to expand our fellow members' — both DA and BDA — experience to include all 36 principles, 24 tools, and 12 promises available to us in this program.

 We also wanted to build a bridge between DA and BDA that could be crossed by any debtor and DA member who needs to earn a living in the modern world, perhaps especially those who have visions of owning and successfully operating their own businesses, but not only them.
 We wanted the spiritual approach we had found in BDA and applied to our work and businesses to be available to anyone and everyone who wants it.

-Lastly, without seeing what was immediately ahead of us in terms of economic difficulties for many in 2020, we wanted to financially support the service efforts of our General Service Board (GSB) and, later, our BDA Intergroup Startup Project, through active fundraising.
+Lastly, without seeing what was immediately ahead of us in terms of economic difficulties for many in 2020, we wanted to financially support the service efforts of our General Service Board (GSB) and, later, our BDA Intergroup, through active fundraising.
 Based on our first cycle surveys and our second cycle participation, we have been successful on all counts.

-Please enjoy these recordings and consider joining us for a future cycle of "Let's Do BDA Together," based on workshop planning and materials originally titled "Bill and Bob Do BDA."
+Please enjoy these recordings and consider joining us for a future cycle of the BDA Solvency Immersion Conference, based on workshop planning and materials originally titled "Bill and Bob Do BDA," and later "Let's Do BDA Together."

 — Bob A; email@example.com; September 1, 2020